davin12345678910/CSE403_RCRSPTeam/reports/Week7_status_report.md

 ### Azaan Khalfe
 what I did:
+I worked on the endpoints for setting up the database, connecting to the database and getting the request from the query.
+I also worked on the tests and the CI

 what I learned:
+I learned more about node.js and how to test javascript using jest and how important using the CI is.

 What I had trouble on:
+i had trouble debugging for node.js since I am not familiar with java script and I have to troubleshoot a lot and look a lot of the documentation and other resources

 What I am stuck on:
+I have trouble on expanding the code and what the future plan should be.

 ### Ahmed Helow